-Boating Under the Influence DUI (O.C.G.A. § 52-7-12)
+What is Boating Under the Influence DUI (O.C.G.A. § 52-7-12)?

-Have you been charged with BUI?
+Have you been charged with Boating Under the Influence (BUI)?
 Did the officer charge you with a BUI under Alcohol, Drugs, Prescription medication, marijuana, Violation of Controlled Substances Act (V.G.C.S.A.)?

 Any charge involving Boating Under the Influence requires that the driver be under the influence of alcohol, drugs or some other substance while in control of the watercraft or boat.

 The observations that the officer notes, or writes, in his report is referred to under a seated Battery version of the Standardized Field Sobriety Testing (or SFST’s).
-These tests comprise a battery of testing to evaluate drivers and are taught by properly qualified and trained instructors certified by the National Assotion of State Boating Laws Association (NASBLA, https://www.nasbla.org/home) to the maritime officers (usually DNR or Department of Natural Resource officers, https://gadnrle.org/bui).
+These tests comprise a battery of testing to evaluate drivers and are taught by properly qualified and trained instructors certified by the National Association of State Boating Laws Association (NASBLA, https://www.nasbla.org/home) to the maritime officers (usually DNR or Department of Natural Resource officers, https://gadnrle.org/bui).

 Whenever someone is arrested for Boating Under the Influence, the officer is required by law to arrest them.
-For a free consultation and evaluation of your charges call our firm for defense by experienced Attorneys.
-Our Criminal Defense Lawyers have the knowledge and skills to assist you.
+Make sure you hire the best lawyer to represent you.